AdminForIinRange/dashboard/Notes.md

 ## Password Issue

 every time you wnan use mongo create a new porject, thats not inveoled in yoru last project. when creating a a new project your please est a password, you password is NOT bhattaraianjesh123 !!!!!!!!!!!!

+I made a big mistake by not creating and establishing a password, and I thought it would be the same as 'bhattaraianjesh123'.